allemansratten/sos/README.md

 Additional help:
 - Ríša @richardhladik (synthesizer solo)
-- Bouča, Gabi, Julia, Roman (playtesting)
+- Bouča, Gabi, Julia, Roman, Káťa (playtesting)